 Finally, I decided to sit on a chair and meditate.
 I’m not at all against sitting on a chair while meditating.
 I know of many people who do that.
 In fact, I recommend taking the help of a meditation chair or a bench if you have issues with knees, lower back, or any other medical condition.

-It’s important to make yourself comfortable because if you keep fidgeting, you will be distracted all the time.
+It’s important to be comfortable because if you keep fidgeting, you will remain distracted.
 For an effective meditation session, it is important to keep the body as still as possible.
 Then only the mind will be silent.

 However, for the best possible experience, I recommend the traditional postures for practicing meditation.
 The best thing to do is practice meditation on a chair, and side by side, work on your flexibility.
 Once you develop a little flexibility in your hips, knees, and back, replace the chair with a cushion.